Materials, Processes and Drawing

 Tier 1 Final Project

 This unit is the summation of your learning journey which will enable you to synthesize the learning, skills and knowledge of your experience.
 The final outcome will be an artefact/tool/public space using local materials and/or paper and cardboard for the community.
 You will be expected to answer how might your project add value to the community and how might this project be scaled to work in other neighbourhoods and community scenarios.
-Simplicity and usability though human centered design is key to this project’s success.
+Simplicity and usability though people centered design is key to this project’s success.

 Tier 1 Prototyping and Modelling

-This unit focusses on developing rapid prototyping techniques as a research and development method for human centred design through the lens of craftsmanship, structural integrity and attention to details in the design execution.
+This unit focusses on developing rapid prototyping techniques as a research and development method for people centred design through the lens of craftsmanship, structural integrity and attention to details in the design execution.
 You will reflect with a short annotated descriptions of the idea and design sketches of your final project including supportive materials, technical samples and explorations (most notably, appearance and behaviour), and providing an approach covering a wide range of levels of granularity, fidelity, and abstraction.

 Tier 2 Value Creation

 This Tier 2 kick off unit prepares you to consider applying for design programs in higher education.
-Emphasis is on shortlisting a variety of programs and allowing sufficient time to research the courses of study; in particular visiting graduate shows either face to face or online; networking with program graduates and formally writing to the program office or teaching staff for a prospectus, or meeting to discover what the program is looking for in terms of incoming student skill competencies and mindset.
+Emphasis is on shortlisting a variety of programs and allowing sufficient time to research the courses of study; in particular visiting degree shows either face to face or online; networking with program graduates and formally writing to the program office or teaching staff for a prospectus, or meeting to discover what the program is looking for in terms of incoming student skill competencies and mindset.

 Tier 2 Leadership and Negotiation